fausecteam/ctf-gameserver/docs/checkers/python-library.md

 * Starting check steps
 * Command line argument handling
 * Configuring logging to send messages to the Master
-* Setup of default timeouts for Python sockets, [urllib3](https://urllib3.readthedocs.io) and [Requests](https://requests.readthedocs.io)
+* Setup of default timeouts for Python sockets, [urllib3](https://urllib3.readthedocs.io), and [Requests](https://requests.readthedocs.io)
 * Handling of common connection exceptions and converting them to a DOWN result

-This means that you do *not* have to catch timeout exceptions and can just let the library take care of them.
+This means that you do **not** have to catch timeout exceptions and can just let the library take care of them.

 Installation